Top Reasons Why Gutters Leak

 Gutters may seem somewhat insignificant, but they play a large role in preventing water intrusion into your home and limiting foundation erosion.
-Gutters take the rainwater runoff from the roof and safely disperse it through downspouts, safely away from the home’s foundation.
-This prevents water buildup around the home’s foundation and minimizes risk of water intrusion.
+Gutters take the rainwater runoff from the roof and disperse it through downspouts, safely away from the home’s foundation.
+This prevents water buildup around the home’s foundation and minimizes the risk of water intrusion.

 Gutter Leaks Cause Problems

 Leaky gutters can be quite problematic.
-When the your gutters leaks, water can pool around the foundation.
+When your gutters leak, water can pool around the foundation.
 This can lead to water in your basement, damage to the home, mold growth, and soil erosion around the foundation.
 Therefore, gutter leaks need to be inspected and repaired as soon as possible.
 But what causes gutter leaks?

 Gutters are made up of a system of pieces that work together to funnel the water away from your home.
-These pieces are connected with joints and over time, the joints can leak.
+These pieces are connected with joints, and over time, the joints can leak.
 This can happen a lot in the winter if there are large clogs, which lead to stagnant water freezing in the gutter.
 These ice dams can cause leaks in the joints and the gutter itself.
-Sometimes, leaks around the gutter joint can be fixed with a simple caulking but severe leaks may require a replacement.
+Sometimes, leaks around the gutter joint can be fixed with simple caulking, but severe leaks may require a replacement.

-Gutters need to be hung in a way that angles towards a downspout to safely disperse the water.
+Gutters need to be hung in a way that angles towards a downspout to disperse the water safely.
 If the gutters are not pitched correctly during installation, they will not drain properly.
 While this may not be an issue during light rainfall, it will be very noticeable during heavy rainfall.

-Hardware Malfunction & Gutter Leaks
+5-Hardware Malfunction & Gutter Leaks

 During installation, gutters are attached to the home via hardware pieces called hangers.
 Over time, these hangers may become loose, causing the gutters to separate from the home fascia.
 This can happen for a variety of reasons.
 Hangers can deteriorate over time, or they may have been improperly spaced during installation.
 Another reason hangers may loosen is due to excess weight in the gutters, like clogs and debris.

-Best Gutter Leaks Repair in Northern Virginia
+Best Leaky Gutter Repair and Replacement in Northern Virginia